Frozen Alive (film): Distribution

-As an international co-production, Frozen Alive had multiple theatrical distributors: Nora-Filmverleih in West German; Feature Film Corporation of America and Magna Corporation in the US; and Butcher's Film Service Ltd. in the UK.
+As an international co-production, Frozen Alive had multiple theatrical distributors: Nora-Filmverleih in West German; Feature Film Corporation of America and Magna Corporation in the US; and Butcher's Film Service in the UK.

 The American exhibitors' manual for the film promotes it as a "thriller packed with romance" and a "powerful drama" which "probes the question of whether humans can be placed in deep-freeze for a considerable length of time, and then be brought back to life."
 Posters and lobby cards for Frozen Alive prominently feature the blurb, "Timely As Today's Headlines!"
 Contemporary German film posters call director Knowles a "Hitchcock-Experte."

 Frozen Alive has been distributed in the US for home viewing on DVD on numerous occasions as a stand-alone single film, half of a double feature, and in collections of up to 250 movies.
 Companies that have released the film include Alpha Video, Digital 1 Stop, Digiview Entertainment, Genius Entertainment, Mill Creek Entertainment, Retromedia, St. Clair Entertainment, and VFN.

 The movie was shown on the then-independent WPIX-TV Channel 11 in New York City on 24 July 1976 at 8.00 pm Eastern Time.
 It was described as "ice cold" by The New York Times.

 Reception

+The Monthly Film Bulletin wrote: "A soporific thriller which achieves some semblance of animation only in the climax in the laboratory.
+Acting and direction are as stodgy as the script."

-There appear to be few reviews of Frozen Alive, and most of them are quite short.
-For example, film historian Bryan Senn mentions the movie only on a list of "notable mismatched double features," in this case "The juvenile but colorful monster flick Destination Inner Space" and the "sober (but dull) science melodrama Frozen Alive.
-In a similar film classification, Sandra Brennan of Allmovie refers to the film as a "sci-fi murder mystery."
+Film historian Bryan Senn mentions the movie only on a list of "notable mismatched double features," in this case "The juvenile but colorful monster flick Destination Inner Space" and the "sober (but dull) science melodrama Frozen Alive.

+Sandra Brennan of Allmovie refers to the film as a "sci-fi murder mystery."

 British critic Clive Davies points out that "Everyone seems to have forgotten about the dead wife in the 'happy' ending."
 He calls the film a "watchable but essentially forgettable time-waster" and notes that while Frozen Alive was filmed in Germany, its dialog was done in English, which required the subtitling of a close-up of a newspaper headline written in German.

-Another short review also highlights the "dead wife," noting that "this film revolves primarily around the apparent mystery of Joan's death."
+Sci-Fi Encyclopedia highlights the "dead wife," noting that "this film revolves primarily around the apparent mystery of Joan's death."
 The review also says that the movie is "partially crippled by its conspicuously low budget," but that nonetheless "everyone involved turns in a decent performance."

 Biochemist and science-fiction fan Mark C. Glassy finds the depiction of high-quality science in the movie.
 "The level of accuracy in the science throughout this film was refreshingly high, and I have nothing but praise for Elizabeth Frazer, the writer of the film.
 She did a marvelous job and certainly did her homework," he writes.